15 Must Have Skills For a Top Automation Tester

 Considering the history of automation tools being widely used in the organizations, earlier firms preferred using QTP (Quick Test Professional) tool for automation testing for a web-based application whereas now Selenium WebDriver is in huge demand.

 In the market, demand for new automated testing tools keeps on changing as per advanced technology and the benefit it provides to the software industry.
-So, be it QTP, Selenium, Testsigma or some other automated testing tool, an automation tester should be well versed with the automation techniques.
+So, be it QTP, Selenium, Testsigma or some other automated testing tool, automation testers should keep themselves up-to-date about the latest changes and updates in these tools.

 The automation concepts should be very clear to the automation tester so that he is well aware of what needs to be automated, how it needs to be automated and why it needs to be automated.